Taking Rebif® (interferon beta-1a)

 - Tip 7

 Some over-the-counter products may help soothe redness, swelling or itching.
-Aloe vera, hydrocortisone, anesthetic creams and oatmeal products may all help reduce itching and redness.
+Aloe vera, topical corticosteroid, anesthetic creams and oatmeal products may all help reduce itching and redness.
 Check with your health care professional to see what might be right for you.

 MS LifeLines® is here to help

-If you experience injection-site reactions with Rebif, don't be discouraged: MS LifeLines is here to help.
+If you experience injection-site reactions with Rebif: MS LifeLines is here to help.
 A nurse support specialist can give you tips that may help manage these reactions.
-But remember, if you are experiencing more serious side effects, you should speak to your doctor as soon as possible.
-To talk to someone at MS LifeLines, call toll-free at 1-877-44-REBIF (1-877-447-3243 Monday through Friday, 8 AM to 10 PM ET and Saturday and Sunday from 9 AM to 5 PM ET.
+But remember, if you are experiencing side effects, you should speak to your doctor as soon as possible.
+To talk to someone at MS LifeLines, call toll-free at 1-877-44-REBIF (1-877-447-3243) Monday through Friday, 8 AM to 10 PM ET and Saturday and Sunday from 9 AM to 5 PM ET.

 The most common side effects with Rebif are injection-site reactions, flu-like symptoms (fever, chills, muscle aches, tiredness), depression, abdominal pain, increased liver enzymes, and blood cell count decreases.

-Please see additional important safety information below and the Rebif Medication Guide and Prescribing Information in the top right corner of this website, and speak with your doctor for more information.
+Please see additional important safety information below and the Rebif Medication Guide and Prescribing Information at the top of this website, and speak with your doctor for more information.